-We have a three week rolling menu covering a whole term.
-The menu for this term is below.
-Meals must be ordered by completing the order form either for the whole term or weekly ensuring orders are received in school by Wednesday at 9am for the following week.
+We have a three week rolling menu.
+The menu until October 2018 is below.
+Meals must be ordered by Wednesday at 9am for the following week.

 For more information regarding our food suppliers please go to www.pabulum-catering.co.uk/our-food/our-ingredients